Whatsapp Icon

 • Healthy Lifestyle: Adopt a healthy lifestyle that includes balanced nutrition, regular physical activity, and sufficient rest.
 These habits can help strengthen your body, boost your immune system, and improve your overall well-being.

 • Mental Health: Emotional recovery is just as important as physical recovery.
-Consider seeking support from a counselor, support groups, or mental health professionals to navigate the emotional challenges that can come with remission.
+Consider seeking support from a counsellor, support groups, or mental health professionals to navigate the emotional challenges that can come with remission.

 • Neurological Care: Medulloblastoma and its treatment can affect neurological functions.
 Engage in activities or therapies that support cognitive and neurological health, such as cognitive therapy, and discuss any concerns with your doctor.